 JUAN GONZALEZ: You also talk in your book to some degree about the impact of consolidation on diversity of voices and diversity of ownership.
 Specifically, you have some examples of African Americans who tried to build radio stations but were basically driven out of the market.
 Could you talk about that a little bit?

 And in 1996, the Telecom Act happened.
 Clear Channel came into Syracuse, bought seven stations.
 After five years, he found that he couldn’t compete anymore.
 He did this great station.
 They did lots of civic programming.
 He was out in the community doing fairs, working on the school system and also getting more interesting programming than you get from the standard chains.
-Unfortunately, he had to sell out in 2000, and the bad news that we all need to know is that since this deregulatory push ten years ago, we have lost 40% of the nation’s minority broadcast station owners.
-This nation is 33% people of color.
-3% of our broadcast station owners are people of color.
+Unfortunately, he had to sell out in 2000, and the bad news that we all need to know is that since this deregulatory push 10 years ago, we have lost 40 percent of the nation’s minority broadcast station owners.
+This nation is 33 percent people of color.
+Three percent of our broadcast station owners are people of color.
 This is a shame.

 AMY GOODMAN: Eric Klinenberg, talk about United Church of Christ and civil rights in media.